nsarno/nsarno.github.io/_posts/2015-01-11-open-source-rails-app-with-sensitive-data.md

 [Here](https://help.github.com/articles/remove-sensitive-data/) is a piece of github documentation that explains very well how to do it.

-**NB: I strongly advise that you actually read the documentation from the link above as it is quite a heavy operation.**
+**NB: I strongly advise that you actually read the documentation from the link above as it is a non trivial git operation.**

 Here's an example with the newrelic.yml file: